-Professional club management began when Robert H. Dedman Sr. created ClubCorp in the 1950’s.
+Professional club management began when Bob Dedman created Club Corporation in the 1950’s.
 Dedman was famous for saying, “The club business is nobody's business because it's nobody's business.”
-In many ways, this rings just as true today as it did then.
+In many ways this rings just as true today as it did then.

-Years ago, people associated many management companies with a slash and burn mentality, poor service, and less than elite properties.
+Years ago people associated many management companies with a slash and burn mentality, poor service, and less than elite properties.
 This has changed.
 Professional management companies now operate some of the most highly reputable and ranked properties in the U.S. and overseas.

-The top management companies have principals and managers that are experts in every area of club and property management.
+The top management companies have principals and managers who are experts in every area of club and property management.
 This is the wealth of specialists - a whole team – that assists the owner, the General Manager, and the staff.

 While the professional management group and the General Manager are operating the property according to the member’s wishes, the Board members will be able to focus on the important high level issues and long-term goals of the club.
 Ironically, it also frees them up to enjoy the club, which is why they joined in the first place.

 Good companies are innovating, staying on top of recent trends, and offering creative solutions to their clients.
-This can be everything from progressive membership structures, to greatly expanded lifestyles and activities, to embracing new technologies, training and education, etc. Because most companies have experience on the for-profit side of the business too, they have learned to think like entrepreneurs and owners as well.
+This can be everything from progressive membership structures, to greatly expanded lifestyles and activities, embracing new technologies, training and education, etc. Because most companies have experience on the for-profit side of the business too, they have learned to think like entrepreneurs and owners as well.

 Of course, Bobby Jones Links checks all seven of these.
 We’d love to tell you more